tt-isv-org/scc/article-intro/README.md

 When determining which SCC to assign, it is important to remember that less is better.
 If your pod requires permission A, don't select an SCC that provides permissions A, B, and C.

 If none of the default SCCs provide exactly what you are looking for, you can create a custom one.
-One way to create one is by creating a YAML file, such as the following:
+One way to do this is by creating a YAML file, such as the following:

 ```yaml
 kind: SecurityContextConstraints